IRSPlays/Pybricks-Templates-And-Code/README.md

 # Pybricks-Templates-And-Code
-Just a repository for a robotics competition
+Just a repository for a robotics competition (WRO Junior)